daormar/debasher/doc/design_doc_resident.md

   What exists: a node that comes back has no round open, and the next round of a newer epoch replaces a round that another node was left with open (see "Base class `FBPProcess`").
 What it can cause:
-  - A marker that is lost keeps the round of its receiver open.
-A node that crashes after it has captured its state and enqueued its marker, and before its writer thread has written it, leaves the next node waiting for it.
-At a node that is not an initiator, a marker of a newer epoch replaces the open round.
-At an initiator only a trigger replaces it: a numbered trigger of a newer epoch (see numbered trigger in the Glossary), or a `shutdown`; a `start_snapshot` without an epoch that finds a round open is ignored.
-So an initiator in a cycle whose marker never comes back, and whose triggers carry no epoch (those of its own snapshot timer, or those that an actor outside the program writes straight into its FIFO), keeps its round open, with the port of the cycle pending, and takes no further snapshot: no node of the cycle writes another checkpoint, and their input logs, which only a new checkpoint prunes, grow until `INPUT_LOG_MAX_BYTES` is reached, an error.
-    The same happens whatever loses a marker, be it a message read from a FIFO and not yet written to the input log, or a FIFO destroyed with both its endpoints down (see the Contract's limits).
   - A node that crashes between capturing and closing an ordinary round forgets it, and recovers cleanly: on coming back it has no round open, and the markers that arrive later open it again, capture at another